Velocidex/velociraptor-web/content/docs/artifacts/misc.md

 You can use this to build queries which consider historical events together with current events at the same time.
-In this example, we check for a successful logon preceeded by a number of failed logon attempts.
+In this example, we check for a successful logon preceded by a number of failed logon attempts.

 In this example, we use the clock() plugin to simulate events.
 We